proofcarryingdata/zupass/README.md

 ### Ports

-The passport has its own client and server, and we have an example application set up with its own client and server.
-After running `yarn dev` they will be loaded into the following ports:
+The passport has its own client and server.
+We also included an example application set up with its own client and server as well.
+After running `yarn dev` they will be available at the following ports:

 - `apps/passport-client`: http://localhost:3000/
 - `apps/consumer-client`: http://localhost:3001/